I have over 25 years experience working in programme implementation, research and evaluation in the UK, Latin America, the Caribbean, Africa and Asia.

 - A qualitative study of food poverty in Oxford for Good Food Oxford.
 The evidence is being used to shape policy and programmes by Oxford City and County Councils, the NHS Commissioning Group, and Barton Healthy New Town

 - Evaluation for Cordwainers Grow of two projects funded by Hackney Council to increase food advertising literacy among young people in Hackney.
-The report has received a lot of interest from universities and councils interested in developing similar approaches
+The first report has received a lot of interest from universities and councils interested in developing similar approaches.
+See the second report here.

-- Supporting Kent’s domestic violence charity Rising Sun to develop a theory of change, a monitoring, evaluation and learning (MEL) system and evaluation plans for a Big Lottery funded project
+- Supporting Kent’s domestic violence charity Rising Sun to develop a theory of change and MEL system for a Big Lottery funded project; summative end of project evaluation of Project Liberty

 - Developing a theory of change and setting up a MEL system for the Abbey Physic Garden in Faversham